 Jocelyn’s characteristic sweet tone and musical precision draw from her classical training, complementing her seasoned improvisation inspired by jazz, folk, and country.
 She brings soaring melodies and charismatic energy onto every stage, and her masterful execution leaves lasting impressions after every performance.

 A highly sought-after studio musician, Jocelyn was featured in the winning entry of 90.7 WMFE NPR’s 2020 Tiny Desk Contest with Matt Shenk Band’s single, “Lay Down Your Weapons.”
 She lent her talents for Robby Steinhardt's posthumous solo album Not in Kansas Anymore and also collaborated with John Paul Hayward for his album Generations: A Symphonic Tale, which pays homage to video game soundtracks from Final Fantasy, Kingdom Hearts, Legend of Zelda, and more.
-Her work on "Augustine" from Benjamin Neil's album Live Forever was released in December 2021, as well as her newest collaboration on Jay Luis' 2022 single, "Waiting".
-She is currently a studio musician at Solar Studios for Grammy-nominated producer Michael Franklin.
+Her work on "Augustine" from Benjamin Neil's album Live Forever was released in December 2021, as well as her newest collaboration on Jay Luis' 2022 single, "Waiting."
+She will also be featured on the Urbana '22 live studio album, pending release.
+Jocelyn is currently a studio musician at Solar Studios for Grammy-nominated producer Michael Franklin.